ShivamThakur7667/DevTinder-web/README.md

 -> Add redux devtools in chrome
 -> Login and see if data is coming properly in the store -> NavBar should update as soon as user logIn
+-> Refactor our code to add constants file + create a components folder -> You shouuld not be access other routes without login -> If token is not present, redirect user to login page